 1 Peter 3:5 (NASB)

 Like the relationships listed in the first section, there are two entities in marriage.
 Based on what we have seen in all these verses, it is reasonable to conclude that the verses regarding the submission of a wife in marriage carry with them the same meaning as the rest.
 One entity (the wife) submits to the authority of the other (the husband).
-The wife’s submission is a position and action that responds to the God given authority found in her husband.
+The wife’s submission is a position and action that responds positively to the God given authority found in her husband.
+She holds in her heart a respectful readiness to follow his lead and does so when it is time.